jywu20/Notes/Computer Science/Logic and PLT/julia type system.md

 The idiomatic way to achieve the intended behavior in Lean is to use tagged union (basically, collecting all `<:` into one place, thus substantially changing the code structure).

+The main non-type class formalization of multiple dispatch is intersection type, which fails to capture the fact that the method defined on an abstract type may return a different value for the same input to the return value of the method defined on a concrete type.

 # Parameterized types